Violation of the Wiedemann-Franz law in the Topological Kondo model

 \mysection{ The Topological Kondo effect.} We consider the system in figure \ref{fig:system}, in which a superconducting island hosting noninteracting MZM is connected to three quasi-1d interacting quantum wires.
-The island is floating, subject to a constant gate voltage potential $V_g$, and characterized by a large charging energy $E_c=e^2/2C$, where $C$ is the total capacitance of the island.
+The island is floating, subject to a constant gate voltage potential $V_g$, and with a large charging energy $E_c=e^2/2C$, where $C$ is the total capacitance of the island.
 The Majorana modes $\gamma_a$ satisfy $\gamma_a = \gamma_a^\dagger$ and the Clifford algebra $\{ \gamma_a,\gamma_b \} = 2\delta_{ab}$.
 In the absence of other degrees of freedom with energy below the superconducting gap $\Delta$, the fermion number parity of the island is conserved and, in each parity sector, the MZMs collectively encode a spin one-half degree of freedom.
 The quantum wires are described by the Tomonaga-Luttinger Hamiltonian

-with $\phi_a$ being the collective plasmon field of lead-$a$, $\theta_a$ its dual, $u$ the plasmon velocity and $g$ the Luttinger parameter (the latter assuming unit value for non-interacting fermions).
+with $\phi_a$ being the collective plasmon field of lead-$a$, $\theta_a$ its dual, $u$ the plasmon velocity and $g$ the Luttinger parameter ($g=1$ for non-interacting fermions).
 We set $\hbar=1$ throughout the paper.
-The wire length $\ell$ works as a large-distance regularizator and we eventually send it to $\infty$.
+The wire length $\ell$ works as a large-distance regulator and we eventually send it to infinity.

 Starting from open boundary conditions on the quantum wires, each of them is connected at one end to one MZM via the term \cite{Fu2010,Herviou2016}